waterloo-rocketry/operations-procedures/README.md

 If this command fails, please check your LaTeX install.
 You can download LaTeX [here](https://www.latex-project.org/get/).

 Most new ops start with the template file `standard_template.tex`.
-It's highly recommended that you copy this file into a new tex file and make edits there, instead of starting from an empty file..
+It's highly recommended that you copy this file into a new tex file and make edits there, instead of starting from an empty file.
 This template follows the recommended ops structure, and includes examples of how to use the features of LaTeX (both the default ones, and the custom features written by our team).

 ## Recommended Ops Structure/Guidelines